Personal Finance

 What is student loan interest?

 Student loan interest depends on your plan type and your income.
-For those on Plan 1 and Plan 4, you will pay 1.1% interest, which rises to a minimum of 2.6% for Plan 2.
-Plan 2 will also add up to an additional 3% interest if you’re currently studying, or have incomes above the minimum repayment threshold of £27,296.
+For those on Plan 1, Plan 4, and Plan 5, you will pay 3.2% interest (in line with RPI).
+Plan 2 interest starts at 3.2% and rises to a maximum of 6.2%, with the additional 3% applying if you're currently studying, or once your income exceeds £29,385 per year.

 How much you repay